atc1441/ATC_MiThermometer/README.md

 Example: "python3 ATCtelink.py ATC_Thermometer.bin"

-If the flashing fails or no valid COMport can be found, you can edit it in the Python script.
-Also try to increase the ResetTime, I will try to make that nicer in future!
+If the flashing fails or no valid COM port can be found, you can edit it in the Python script.
+Also try to increase the ResetTime, I will try to make that nicer in the future!
 So far it turned out that flashing via MAC does not work correctly.
-I think that is because the data will not get pushed out in real time so the Emulated SWS protocol gets interrupted.
+I think it's because the data will not get pushed out in real time so the Emulated SWS protocol gets interrupted.

 The UART flasher software uses code base from https://github.com/pvvx/TlsrComSwireWriter.
 Thanks to pvvx for the awesome work on this!